NickBelaneDev/mc-server-control/README.md

 # 🤖 Minecraft Server Telegram Controller

-A simple Python bot to manage your Minecraft server via Telegram.
+A Python bot to manage your Minecraft server via Telegram.
 Start, stop, and check the status of your server from anywhere.
-Perfect for headless Linux servers.
+Designed for headless Linux servers and can run as a `systemd` service for maximum reliability.

  <!-- It's a good idea to add a small GIF showing the bot in action! -->

 ## ✨ Features

 -   **🚀 Remote Control:** Start and stop your server with simple commands.
--   **📊 Live Status:** Get real-time status, including ready state, uptime, and a live player list.
+-   **📊 Live Status:** Get real-time status, including server state, uptime, and a live player list.
 -   **⚙️ Direct Command Execution:** Run any command on your server console directly from Telegram (e.g., `/cmd whitelist add <player>`).
+-   **🛡️ Robust Background Operation:**
--   **⚙️ Background Operation:** Uses `screen` to run the server reliably in the background.
+    -   Uses `screen` to run the Minecraft server process reliably.
+    -   The bot itself can run as a `systemd` service for automatic startup and management.
 -   **📝 Easy Configuration:** Simple setup using a `config.toml` file.
 -   **🔒 Secure:** Uses a `.env` file for your private bot token.